 Today sees the announcement that Illfonic has licensed cryENGINE3 from Crytek for its upcoming downloadable First-Person Shooter (FPS) Nexuiz.

-Metro 2033, the post-apocalyptic First Person Shooter from 4A Games, hit stores in March this year to a respectable reception from critics including a distinguished score from our very own Rob Burgess.
+Metro 2033, the post-apocalyptic First Person Shooter from 4A Games, hit stores in March this year to a respectable reception from critics including a Generic Alprazolam Online from our very own Rob Burgess.

 When Capcom announced they were working on a new instalment of their ‘vs’ crossover fighting series, the chances of a western release were somewhere between slim and none.
 Firstly, the game would be matching Capcom’s popular fighting roster with those of manga powerhouse, Tatsunoko – a company with very little exposure outside Japan.
 Secondly, the Wii, a format not known or built for traditional beat-em-ups, was chosen as the sole home platform.
 To cap it off, the amount of effort involved in localising the title, including sorting out the tricky issue of licences, appeared too great for Capcom to bother with.